Shopify/git-chain/README.md

 GitHub supports setting a base branch of a pull request via the user interface.
 You'll need to do this for all branches in a chain manually for now.

+Edit a pull request:

 ![Pull request header](https://github.com/Shopify/git-chain/blob/master/docs/screenshot_pr_header.png)

+Setting the base branch:

 ![Edit pull request base](https://github.com/Shopify/git-chain/blob/master/docs/screenshot_pr_header_edit.png)